Learn more about how to strike the right balance with your business’s cash management.

 It’s important for your business to have cash on hand to meet everyday expenses, pay salaries and suppliers, invest in new equipment, real estate or technology, fuel growth and expansion – and manage unexpected expenses and economic downturns.

 Cash can offer a buffer in times of stress or opportunity, so you want to manage it well.
-Generally speaking, you should have enough cash to cover two to six months of operating expenses.
+Generally speaking, you should have enough cash to cover between two and six months of operating expenses.
 It may also be smart to have a line of credit available – just in case.